 - Warm-ups and exercises to improve your ensemble's musicianship

 Every attendee will come away with materials to take home and apply to their teaching immediately.
 Continuing Education Units (CEUs) are offered, if desired, for a nominal fee.
 Attendees will also have the option of staying for the Vocal Jazz Summer Workshop at the conclusion of the seminar for even MORE immersion in all things vocal jazz!

-Enrollment will be limited to 20 educators on a first-come, first-served basis in order to guarantee hands-on experience, and is limited to current or aspiring educators (college students welcome) over age 18.
+Enrollment will be limited to 20 educators on a first-come, first-served basis and is limited to current or future educators (college students welcome) over age 18.